raganwald-deprecated/iGesture/README.md

 iGesture is a [jQuery][jq] plugin.

-**doesn't mobile safari already give me gesture support?**

-Mobile Safari has high-level support or handling scaling and rotation with two fingers.
-You can also get incredibly detailed and track each finger separately if you need to.
-However, if you want to use strokes like swiping up or down or drawing a circle with one finger, you have to track the touch movements yourself.

-With iGesture, you have predefined gestures like "left," "top," and "scrub" (A back-and-forth wiping) that are automatically turned into jQuery custom events so you can bind functions to the individual gestures on specific elements rather than having a massive switch statement inside your `touchmove` handler.
-Your code is more 'jQuery-ish'.

 **naughts and crosses**

 [Naughts and crosses][nc] is a ridiculously simple game of naughts and crosses intended for "pass and play" on a standard browser or on an iPhone.
 Load it up in a modern browser, on an iPhone, or on an iPad.
 You should see a blank board: